 At this point you’re wondering – who are “we”?
 Well, these are our editors:

 For 25 years, Don has worked as an investigative reporter, including his current position as senior writer for ESPN and a contributor to ESPN’s “Outside the Lines.”He is the host and co-executive producer of “Backstory,” a new docuseries for ABC, ESPN and ESPN+.
 Don has been the member of three Pulitzer Prize-winning reporting teams and is also a New York Times bestselling author.
 Before joining ESPN in 2012, he worked for 16 years at The New York Times, where he was based in Washington, London, Miami and New York, and he began his career at The Miami Herald.
 His longform writing for ESPN was anthologized four times in The Best American Sports Writing and once in The Best American Magazine Writing.
 In 2016, Don was honored by the Society of Professional Journalists as a Fellow of the Society.
 He lives in Miami with his wife, the award-winning journalist Lizette Alvarez, and their two daughters.

-Jacob is a staff writer at Sports Illustrated, where he primarily covers the intersection of sports, media, and the internet.
+Jacob is a former Sports Illustrated staff writer, where he primarily covered the intersection of sports, media, and the internet.
 Previously he covered the NFL and launched The MMQB’s daily newsletter, The Morning Huddle.
 Before joining SI, Jacob wrote for The Washington Post, The Boston Globe, The Miami Herald, and The Charlotte Observer.
 He is a graduate of Harvard University, where he won 1st and 2nd place Sports Story of the Year prizes from the Associated Collegiate Press while also earning recognition in the categories of in-depth news reporting and multimedia journalism.
 He was the recipient of the school’s 2015 Thomas Wood Award for journalism.
-A North Carolina Native, Jacob currently resides in New York.
+A North Carolina native, Jacob currently resides in New York.